idealists/idea-list/README.md

 # IdeaList

-> IdeaList is a forum integrated with Slack designed to centralize a team's feature requests and ideas.
+> IdeaList is a forum integrated with Slack designed to promote discussion around a team's feature requests and ideas.

 ## Team